Arthur Roche: Dicastery for Divine Worship

-On 26 June 2012, Pope Benedict XVI appointed Roche Secretary of the Congregation for Divine Worship and the Discipline of the Sacraments (CDW) and raised him to the rank of archbishop.
-As Secretary, he maintained the low profile typical of his curial rank, signing statements and doing press relations in tandem with the prefect of the CDW, until 2014 Cardinal Antonio Cañizares Llovera and from 2014 to 2021 Cardinal Robert Sarah.
-In 2016 he explained Pope Francis' decision to allow the Holy Thursday footwashing ceremony to include women.
-He described it as a return to practices before Pope Pius XII reorganized Holy Week services in 1955.
-He contradicted press reports that Cardinal Sarah was at odds with the pope on this change.
+On 26 June 2012, Pope Benedict XVI appointed Roche as secretary of the Congregation for Divine Worship and the Discipline of the Sacraments (CDW) and raised him to the rank of archbishop.
+As secretary, he maintained the low profile typical of his curial rank, signing statements and doing press relations in tandem with the prefect of the CDW, until 2014 Cardinal Antonio Cañizares Llovera and from 2014 to 2021 Cardinal Robert Sarah.
+In 2016, he explained Pope Francis' decision to allow the Holy Thursday footwashing ceremony to include women.
+He described it as a return to practices before Pope Pius XII reorganised Holy Week services in 1955.
+He contradicted press reports that Cardinal Sarah was at odds with the Pope on this change.
 He said, "I'm not aware of that, and I'm [Sarah's] closest collaborator."

-Pope Francis asked him in December 2016 to chair an informal commission to determine who should have responsibility for translating liturgical texts into the vernacular.
-In September 2017, when Francis released his document Magnum principium giving national bishops' conferences the dominant role and constraining the authority of the CDW, Roche alone authored the CDW's accompanying commentary.
+Pope Francis asked him, in December 2016, to chair an informal commission to determine who should have responsibility for translating liturgical texts into the vernacular.
+In September 2017, when Francis released his document Magnum principium, giving national bishops' conferences the dominant role and constraining the authority of the CDW, Roche alone authored the CDW's accompanying commentary.

 On 29 March 2014, Pope Francis named Roche a member of the Pontifical Council for Culture.
 On 29 July 2019, Pope Francis named him a member of the group that reviews appeals of convictions for delicta graviora, the gravest crimes dealt with by the Congregation for the Doctrine of the Faith.

-On 27 May 2021, Pope Francis named him Prefect of the CDW.
-With this appointment Roche became the highest-ranking English cleric in the Vatican.
+On 27 May 2021, Pope Francis named him prefect of the CDW.
+With this appointment, Roche became the highest-ranking English cleric in the Vatican.
 On 13 July 2022, Pope Francis named him a member of the Dicastery for Bishops.
-On 27 August 2022 Pope Francis created him a Cardinal Deacon, assigned San Saba as his deaconry.
+On 27 August 2022, Pope Francis created him a Cardinal-Deacon of San Saba as his deaconry.

+He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.

 Traditionis Custodes and restrictions on the Missal of 1962

-A few months into Roche's tenure as prefect, Pope Francis issued the motu propio, Traditionis Custodes, which severely restricted the celebration of Mass according to the Missal of 1962, more commonly known as the Traditional Latin Mass.
-Roche and his congregation were tasked with implementing the Motu Propio.
+A few months into Roche's tenure as prefect, Pope Francis issued the motu proprio, Traditionis Custodes, which significantly restricted the celebration of the Tridentine Mass of the Roman Rite.
+Roche and his congregation were tasked with implementing the motu proprio.
 On 18 December 2021, Roche issued a Responsa ad Dubia concerning Traditionis Custodes.
 In this document restrictions were clarified, including restrictions on the celebration of sacraments according to the old rite and a total ban on the celebration of the sacraments of Holy Orders and Confirmation according to the old rite.
 Roche has also stated that the promotion of the Traditional Latin Mass has been "curtailed" and that the permission to celebrate the old rite is a concession being made to those who are attached to the old rite but is not an opportunity for the old rite to be promoted.